 Step Activity Description Goal of each step 1 Activities of daily living and relative rest (first 24 to 48 hours) Typical activities at home (e.g. preparing meals, social interactions, light walking) that do not result in more than mild and brief worsening of symptoms Minimize screen time Gradual reintroduction of typical activities After a maximum of 24 to 48 hours after injury, progress to step 2.
-2 School activities with encouragement to return to school (as tolerated) Homework, reading or other light cognitive activities at school or at home Take breaks and adapt activities if they result in more than mild and brief worsening of symptoms Gradually resume screen time, as tolerated Increase tolerance to cognitive work and connect socially with peers If the student can tolerate school activities, progress to step 3.

-3 Part-time or full days at school with accommodations (as needed) If the student can tolerate Gradually reintroduce schoolwork Build tolerance to the classroom and school environment over time.
-Part-time school days with access to breaks throughout the day and other accommodations may be required Gradually reduce accommodations related to the concussion and increase workload full days without accommodations for concussion, programmodations.
-Increase academic activities.
-4 Return to school full- time Return to full days at school and academic activities, without accommodations related to the concussion For return to sport and physical activity, including physical education class, refer to the Return-to-Sport Strategy Return to school is complete.
-Return to full academic activities.
+Part-time or full days at ent can tolerate school activities, progress to step 3. school with accommodations (as needed) 0 0 0 Gradually reintroduce schoolwork Build tolerance to the classroom and school environment over time.
+Part-time school days with access to breaks throughout the day and other accommodations may be required Gradually reduce accommodations related to the concussion and increase workload Increase academic activities.
+If the student can tolerate f full c lays without accommodations for concussion, progre ess to step 4.
+Return to school full- time 0 Return to full days at school and academic activities, without accommodations related to the concussion For return to sport and physical activity, including physical education class, refer to the Return-to-Sport Strategy Return to full academic activities. • If the student can tolerate If the student can tolerate full c ieturn to school full- time with access to breaks throughout the day and other accommodations may be required Gradually reduce accommodations related to the concussion and increase workload If the student can tolerate full days without accommodations for concussion, progrese Return to school full- time Return to full days at school and academic activities, without accommodations related to the concussion For return to sport and physical activity, including physical education class, refer to the